plu/JPSimulatorHacks/README.md

 ### Timeout

 By default it tries to write the necessary entries to the `TCC.db` within 15 seconds.
-If that's not enough time, it just gives up and returnes `NO` from the methods.
+If that's not enough time, it just gives up and returns `NO` from the methods.
 If for any reason that is not enough time, you can change this default timeout via: